christopheradams/plug_rest/README.md

 end
 ```

-The PlugRest Router adds a `resource` macro which accepts a URL path
+The PlugRest Router adds a `resource` macro which accepts a URL path,
-and a Module that will handle all the callbacks on the Resource.
+a Plug module, and its options.
+If the module is a `PlugRest.Resource`,
+it will begin executing the REST callbacks, passing in any initial
+`state` given to it.

 The router contains a plug pipeline and requires two plugs: `match`
 and `dispatch`.
 You can add custom plugs into this pipeline.